Omar-Talaat11/Distance-Measuring-System-AVR/README.md

 # Distance-Measuring-System-AVR
 HC-SR04 with the specifications listed below:
 1. Use ATmega32 Microcontroller with frequency 8Mhz.
 2. Measure the distance using the Ultrasonic sensor HC-SR04.
-Check the “HC-SR04 Ultrasonic MT Student Tutorial” pdf file to understand how to interface with this sensor.
 3. The LCD should display the distance value like that:

 ![image](https://github.com/Omar-Talaat11/Distance-Measuring-System-AVR/assets/162178780/6e1e3974-1c73-4ea3-ae40-d2fc36a9de0b)